 What Happens To a Car that is Scrapped?

 Scrapping a car is a process in which a vehicle that is no longer functional or considered roadworthy is dismantled and its parts are recycled or disposed of responsibly.
 There are several reasons why a car may be scrapped, including age and wear, mechanical issues, and accident damage.
 The process of scrapping a car involves a series of steps, starting with a thorough vehicle inspection, followed by the removal of hazardous materials, dismantling of the car to salvage usable parts, and ultimately crushing and recycling the remaining materials.
 Various parts of a scrapped car, such as the engine, transmission, body panels, tires, wheels, and battery, undergo different recycling processes.
-The environmental impact of scrapping a car includes the recycling of metal, responsible disposal of hazardous materials, and a reduction in pollution.
-There is also a legal and documentation process involved in scrapping a car.
-Alternatives to scrapping a car include selling or donating the car and repurposing its parts.

 What Does it Mean to Scrap a Car?